Skip to content

 1999

 Karim Rahemtulla moved to Florida to serve in an advisory role as the Club’s Options Strategist.
-He became the editor of the Club’s Instant Profit System (IPS), a covered call option trading service.
+He became the Editor of the Club’s Instant Profit System (IPS), a covered call option trading service.
 Steve Sjuggerud, former trader with a global mutual fund and Editor of The World Money Analyst, was appointed the new Investment Director.
-Steve expanded The Advisory Panel to include tech specialist Porter Stansberry, renowned trading coach Dr. Van Tharp, and global currency specialists Pamela and Mary Anne Aden.
+Steve expanded the Advisory Panel to include tech specialist Porter Stansberry, renowned trading coach Dr. Van Tharp, and global currency specialists Pamela and Mary Anne Aden.
 Steve instituted the Club’s “Safety Switch” 25% trailing stop-loss system and formalized our investment discipline of “cut your losses short and let your winners ride.”
-The Oxford Club established a Canadian Board of Advisors to include Queen’s Counsel David Melnik and Hedge Fund Specialist Eric RosemanJoyce Diamond and Jennifer Lawrence head up the new Wealth Library of internally produced books, courses, and special reports for Oxford Club members.
+The Oxford Club established a Canadian Board of Advisors to include Queen’s Counsel David Melnik and Hedge Fund Specialist Eric Roseman.
+Joyce Dimond and Jennifer Lawrence headed up the new Wealth Library of internally produced books, courses and special reports for Oxford Club Members.

 2000

-Investment Director Steve Sjuggerud received his PhD in global finance.
-The Oxford Club launched the first edition of its 12-unit course: Investment UniversityPorter Stansberry launched his own Investment Advisory newsletter focused on opportunities in cutting edge technologies.
+Investment Director Steve Sjuggerud received his Ph.D. in global finance.
+The Oxford Club launched the first edition of its 12-unit course: Investment University.
+Porter Stansberry launched his own Investment Advisory newsletter focused on opportunities in cutting edge technologies.
 The Oxford Club began to work with International Living to build a new Clubhouse within an Oxford Club community located on the stunningly beautiful but undiscovered Pacific Coast of Nicaragua.

 The Oxford Club formally established its four levels of membership, each with distinct benefits: Provisional, Premier, Lifetime Director’s Circle, and the Chairman Circle.
-Brian York is promoted to head of The Oxford Club’s new Internet initiatives, to include the launch of our first free eletter, Investment U.
+Brian York is promoted to head of The Oxford Club’s new Internet initiatives, to include the launch of our first free e-letter, Investment U.

 2001

-Dr. Steve Sjuggerud left the Investment Director position to return to Florida and start his own hedge fund.
-He nominated Alexander Green, a Wall Street veteran with over 15 years advisory and money management experience, as his replacement for Investment Director.
-Disgusted with Wall Street, Alex accepted the position and quickly became a highly respected investment advisor, writer, and leading spokesperson for the Club’s investment philosophy.
-Alex created The Oxford Insight, an online advisory for members-only that provided timely updates and insights on events affecting our recommended portfolios.
-For Club members he created distinct portfolios to meet different investment objectives, and he created the Club’s new asset allocation model.
-In the spring, Alex introduced a new specialized trading service to replace The Oxford Alert, called The Oxford Short Alert (now the Long and Short Report) to help members capitalize on short-term profit opportunities in the falling market.
-Given its popularity he introduced two more specialized “VIP Trading Services”: The Momentum Alert and The Insider Alert to help members capitalize on his two favorite investment indicators: earnings momentum, and insider buying.
-The Oxford Club published our new Wealth Defense Program (still with cassettes).
-Karim Rahemtulla, OC Options Specialist and then Director of Agora’s Venture Capital Group, The Supper Club, launched a “LEAPS options” service called Options Advantage (now The 400 Report).
-Oxford Club Executive Director and Publisher Julia Guth formerly established Investment University as the Club’s educational arm.
+Dr. Steve Sjuggerud, Ph.D. left the Investment Director position to return to Florida and start his own hedge fund.
+He nominated Alexander Green, a Wall Street veteran with over 15 years’ advisory and money management experience, as his replacement for Investment Director.
+Disgusted with Wall Street, Alex accepted the position and quickly became a highly respected investment advisor, writer and leading spokesperson for the Club’s investment philosophy.
+Alex created The Oxford Insight, an online advisory for Members only that provided timely updates and insights on events affecting our recommended portfolios.
+For Club Members he created distinct portfolios to meet different investment objectives, and he created the Club’s Asset Allocation Model.
+In the spring, Alex introduced a new specialized trading service to replace The Oxford Alert, called The Oxford Short Alert (now Oxford Systems Trader) to help Members capitalize on short-term profit opportunities in the falling market.
+Given its popularity, he introduced two more specialized VIP Trading Services: The Momentum Alert and The Insider Alert to help Members capitalize on his two favorite investment indicators: earnings momentum, and insider buying.
+The Oxford Club published its new Wealth Defense Program (still with cassettes).
+Oxford Club Executive Director and Publisher Julia Guth formally established Investment University as the Club’s educational arm.
 The motto: What No Books, No Schools, No Brokers Will Teach You.
-With Brian York, she launched a new eletter and a new website www.investmentu.comDr.
-Steve Sjuggerud, PhD joins Investment U as Chairman and Editor.
-Chairman’s Circle members begin to build homes at Rancho Santana, The Oxford Club community on the Pacific Coast of Nicaragua.
-The Club has its ribbon cutting for the new four-bedroom Rancho Santana Clubhouse in Nicaragua. **Alex Green and everyone from the Club work hard to stay on course after the 9-11 crisis, increasing the number of online communications to Club members throughout the week.
+With Brian York, she launched a new e-letter and a new website, www.investmentu.com.
+Dr. Steve Sjuggerud, Ph.D. joined Investment U as Chairman and Editor.
+Chairman’s Circle Members began to build homes at Rancho Santana, The Oxford Club community on the Pacific Coast of Nicaragua.
+The Club had its ribbon-cutting for the new four-bedroom Rancho Santana Clubhouse in Nicaragua. **Alex Green and everyone from the Club worked hard to stay on course after the 9-11 crisis, increasing the number of online communications to Club Members throughout the week.

 2002